The Tory party as we know it will be extinct in two years | Sean O’Grady

 Where will the ex-Tories go?
 Some – the rentiers and those who were first aroused to connect with the Johnson project by the Brexit referendum in 2016 – will stay home.
 Many will switch direct to Labour.
 Some will turn to the Liberal Democrats.
 It all depends on how they want to hurt the Tories.

-Whatever the polls show, the effect of widespread tactical voting will be to turbo-charge them into oblivion.
+Whatever the polls show, the effect of widespread tactical voting will be to turbocharge them into oblivion.
 It will make Blair’s landslide in 1997 look like a rehearsal.
 It will in fact be the worst showing for the Tories since the dawn of modern politics in 1832.
 Let that sink in, as they say.

-Such is their unsurpassed taste for factionalism and plotting, it almost doesn’t matter who gets to be Tory leader and leader of the opposition next time round.
+Such is their unsurpassed taste for factionalism and plotting, it almost doesn’t matter who gets to be Tory leader and leader of the opposition next time around.
 The party will be demoralised and unleadable.
-With so few MPs surviving there might not be much of a choice of front benches or leader.
-But we do know that in the final round it will be up to members, and we know what the members are like: unforgiving.
+With so few MPs surviving, there might not be much of a choice of front benches or leader.
+But we do know that in the final round, it will be up to members, and we know what the members are like: unforgiving.

 Penny Mordaunt once said that a trans woman is a woman, so she’s ruled out.
 Kemi Badenoch has botched the exercise in shredding “EU laws”, and been “defeated by the ‘blob’” (aka reality, but we’ll leave that debate there).
 She’s out.
 Johnson and Truss surely can’t make a comeback.

 So let us prepare ourselves for the spectacle of Suella Braverman as leader of the opposition.
 If she offers the membership the sole say in the choice of leader and a bigger say on policy, she’ll walk it.
-Braverman was the star speaker at last week’s depressing National Conservatism conference (a sort of festival of cakeism), and those proceedings give us some idea of what a Braverman leadership would mean – a lurch so far to the Trumpian right and so violent that it could hardly avoid splitting the party in two.
+Braverman was the star speaker at last week’s depressing National Conservatism Conference (a sort of festival of cakeism), and those proceedings give us some idea of what a Braverman leadership would mean – a lurch so far to the Trumpian right and so violent that it could hardly avoid splitting the party in two.

-The agenda would be to re-negotiate Brexit, but make it even harder, even purer and even worse than the present deal – a terrifying prospect.
+The agenda would be to renegotiate Brexit, but make it even harder, even purer and even worse than the present deal – a terrifying prospect.
 The Braverman party will be demanding “more Brexit”, not less, and denouncing all the works of the last Tory government (a project Braverman is already enthusiastically engaged in, even though she is still serving in it).

 As if banging on about Europe wasn’t enough, we know what else she’ll be obsessed by.
 Migration.
 The European Court of Human Rights.
 Abortion.
 Divorce.
 Race.
 Trans rights.
 The BBC.
 Hanging.
 Multiculturalism.
 Risible, unfunny Johnson tribute act attacks on some mythical tofu-eating elite.
 Plus wanting a completely fantastical rehash of the disastrous Truss-Kwarteng economic experiment of huge unfunded tax cuts.
 Or else turning the NHS and the welfare state into a pauper’s “safety net”.
 Protectionism.
 More limits on protest and the right to strike.
 Suellaland is a hostile environment for the rest of us.

 As for the party she loves, she’d not think twice about a purge of the remaining moderates in the party, ie the few left standing after the Johnson-Cummings purges and the likely electoral bloodbath in 2024.
-Braverman, alongside the likes of Jacob Rees-Mogg as her new shadow chancellor would surely and subtly start using the name “National Conservatives”, just as Blair quietly rebranded his party as “New Labour”.
+Braverman, alongside the likes of Jacob Rees-Mogg as her new shadow chancellor, would surely and subtly start using the name “National Conservatives”, just as Blair quietly rebranded his party as “New Labour”.
 It would be a signal that the party was embracing aggressive authoritarian, intolerant, populist nationalism.

-She’ll be useless in parliament and on the telly, because she is now.
-If you thought Truss was bad, wait ‘til you see Braverman!
+She’ll be useless in parliament and on the telly because she is now.
+If you thought Truss was bad, wait till you see Braverman!
 Meanwhile, to borrow a phrase, Labour and Starmer will be “getting on with the job”.
 Without any effort whatsoever, the Labour front bench – Rayner, Reeves, Streeting, Ashworth – will look responsible and conscientious next to the Tory front bench.
 Jeremy Hunt will get expelled.
 For being Jeremy Hunt.

 Even if the Tory party somehow manages to stick together, the prospects are poor.
 Perhaps Suella will be so bad that, like Iain Duncan Smith in 2005, she’ll be ousted and reason will return.
 Yet the party’s troubles are even worse than they were then.
 Its capacity for self-destruction over Europe even greater now that Brexit is a reality.
 If the members “own” the party, she’ll be as immune from parliamentary attack as Corbyn was in 2016-17.

-When, a decade ago, David Cameron caved in to Bill Cash and UKIP and promised a referendum, he may have comforted himself with the notion that the vote on EU membership would lance the boil and end the Tory civil war once and for all.
-Ironically Brexit has simply made matters worse because, for the now-dominant Eurosceptic wing, we’ve not yet got Brexit done properly.
+When, a decade ago, David Cameron caved in to Bill Cash and Ukip and promised a referendum, he may have comforted himself with the notion that the vote on EU membership would lance the boil and end the Tory civil war once and for all.
+Ironically, Brexit has simply made matters worse because, for the now-dominant Eurosceptic wing, we’ve not yet got Brexit done properly.
 As such, the issue is sadly as live and virulent as ever in such circles.

 It seems quite likely that, either voluntarily or by being expelled for ideological weakness, many senior figures both inside parliament and outside, as well as some of the membership, will decide that the game is up and defect to the other parties.